-- 1 Shut down your computer and disconnect all peripheral devices. - 2 Unplug the computer and remove the battery pack. - 3 Wait until the computer cools down. - 4 Unscrew the screw at the bottom of your computer.
+- 1 Shut down your computer and disconnect all peripheral devices. - 2 Unplug the computer and remove the battery packs. - 3 Wait until the computer cools down. - 4 Turn your computer upside down. - 5 Open the cover on the bottom by unscrewing the screw (turn counterclockwise). - 6 To remove the memory module, pull the tabs in the direction of the arrows 1.
+The memory module is released.